-MEDICAL & BACKGROUND REQUIREMENTS
+MEDICAL AND BACKGROUND REQUIREMENTS

-The duties of probation officers require the investigation and management of alleged offenders or convicted offenders who present physical danger to officers and to the public.
-In the supervision, treatment, and control of these offenders, these duties require moderate to arduous physical exercise, including prolonged periods of walking and standing, physical dexterity and coordination necessary for officer safety, and use of self-defensive tactics.
+The duties of probation officers require the investigation and management of pretrial defendants or convicted persons under supervision who present physical danger to officers and to the public.
+In the supervision, treatment, and control of these individuals, these duties require moderate to arduous physical exercise, including prolonged periods of walking and standing, physical dexterity and coordination necessary for officer safety, and use of self-defensive tactics.
 On a daily basis, officers face unusual mental and physical stress because they are subject to danger and possible harm during frequent, direct contact with individuals who are charged with criminal offenses or convicted of committing federal offenses.

 The medical requirements for law enforcement officer positions are available for public review on www.uscourts.gov under Officer and Officer Assistant Medical Requirements.
 Prior to appointment, the selectee considered for this position will undergo a medical examination and a drug screening.
 Upon successful completion of the medical examination and drug screening, the selectee may be appointed provisionally, pending a favorable suitability determination by the court once the ten-year, high-sensitive background investigation is completed.
 In addition, as conditions of employment, incumbent will be subject to ongoing random drug screening, updated background investigations every five years, and as deemed necessary by management for reasonable cause, may be subject to subsequent fitness-for-duty evaluations.
-Transfers from another district are not required to undergo a medical examination, drug testing, or the background investigation; however, all applicable records for the background reinvestigation apply.
-Also, at the Chief's discretion, the most recent investigation/reinvestigation report completed on behalf of the officer may be examined.
+For transfer applicants, at the Chief USPO's discretion, the most recent background investigation/reinvestigation report completed on behalf of the officer may be examined prior to an employment offer being made.
+If a selectee's initial background investigation has not been completed at the time of transfer, the selectee would be appointed in our district provisionally, pending a favorable suitability determination by our court.